 You can't hide from culture fit

 Culture as a fully remote company has been on my mind a lot.
-Not least because we're hiring our first Customer Success Manager (take a look!), and culture fit is one of the most important aspects the team considers.
+Not least because culture fit is one of the most important aspects the team considers as we grow.

 What I've come to understand—as a veritable layman of company culture—is that really, listing down a bunch of inspiring words and trying to shoehorn a culture around them just doesn't work.